kcenon/screener_system/docs/kanban/README.md

 ## Current Ticket Distribution

-### ✅ Done (23 tickets)
+### ✅ Done (35 tickets)
 **Completed and verified**

+🎉 **MAJOR MILESTONE: Sprint 1, 2 & 3 Complete!** - All MVP features delivered!

-All Sprint 1 & 2 core work has been successfully completed!
+All Sprint 1, 2, and 3 work has been successfully completed!
 These tickets have been fully implemented, tested, and reviewed:

 **Infrastructure (2 tickets):**
 - **INFRA-001**: Docker Compose Development Environment (High, 8h actual) ✅